grempe/grempe.github.io/_pages/contact.md

 Open Whisper Systems [Signal](https://whispersystems.org) is currently thought to be very secure by people that I respect in the security industry.
-Signal is my preferred method of secure contact and supports voice, group text, private text, picture, and video messages.
+Signal is my preferred method of secure contact.
 If you have my mobile number in your phone's contact list then you can reach me with Signal.
-If you need my phone number to contact me via Signal please request it via email.

 My Fingerprint (mobile phone):